RyderGreystorm/simple_shell/README.md

 There is an executable file called 'hsh'.
 Run it by doing ./hsh
 The prompt will be displayed and you should be able to start using the shell.
-You can also compile the coe yourself and name the linked file anything you want.
+You can also compile the code yourself and name the linked file anything you want.
-ALso since you have the source files, you can modify the code to your preference.
+Also since you have the source files, you can modify the code to your preference.

 ## Contributors
-1. Favor Edobor                 mzfavvy20@gmail.com
+1. Favour Edobor                 mzfavvy20@gmail.com
 2. Godbless Biekro              biekrogodbless@gmail.com